ashish-jeavio/second-brain/Interview Questions/React Interview Questions.md

 23. What is HOC Design pattern ?
 24. Why can't we make useEffect function async ?
 25. What is `React.memo` ?
+26. CSR vs SSR vs SSG vs ISR ?
+How can we decide which to use ?